gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 ### Lecture 56: Reflection and extend

 Reflection: an object can look at itself, listing and changing its properties and methods.
-We can use that to implement the extend pattern.
+We can use that to implement the extended pattern.
 Let's look at how reflection works:

 ```javascript
 var person = {